 - The draw is around +300 to +310, which is live if Morocco can slow the first 30 minutes and force Brazil into a more patient game.

-- Morocco are around +450 to +500, a tempting underdog price on reputation, but the injury concerns make the upset harder to trust.
+- Morocco are around +450 to +500, a tempting underdog price on reputation, but their injury situation makes the upset harder to trust.

 - Brazil’s attack gives the favorite enough scoring paths, but their right-back issue makes a Morocco goal realistic.

 The cleanest betting angle is Brazil moneyline rather than laying a goal or forcing the total.
 Morocco are too organized and too dangerous in transition to dismiss, but Brazil’s attacking options give them more routes to a winner.
-A 1-1 draw is a real threat, especially if Brazil start slowly, but Morocco’s injury questions make it harder to project them sustaining pressure for 90 minutes.
+A 1-1 draw is a real threat, especially if Brazil start slowly, but Morocco’s confirmed absences make it harder to project them sustaining pressure for 90 minutes.

 - Find all our World Cup content in our World Cup hub